 But what about insurance for the valuables you can't replace, put a price on, or purchase at the store?
 Things like peace of mind, quality of life, standard of living, and protection for your future?
 Enter the personal liability umbrella policy.

-For a small premium (at the time of this writing, Geico offered a quote of just over $200 a year for a one million dollar policy), umbrella policies supplement the insurance that you already have through your home and auto coverage, adding another layer of protection for you and your assets.
+For a small premium (last year Geico offered a quote of just over $200 a year for a $1 million policy), umbrella policies supplement the insurance that you already have through your home and auto coverage, adding another layer of protection for you and your assets.
 Think that sounds like overkill?
 It could be.
 But then again, what if someone decides to sue you for an amount higher than your existing policy will cover?
 Then suddenly your whole way of life could be at risk.

 Umbrella policies typically cover: